What Are Early Repayment Charges and How Do They Work?

-Consideration of the above factors can help you to make a secure decision on whether to make early repayments on your mortgage.
-However, if attending to other outstanding debts will mean you struggling to make your mortgage repayments, you should strongly reconsider, in order to avoid your property being repossessed.
+Consideration of the above can help you to make decisions on whether to make early repayments on your mortgage.
+If attending to other outstanding debts will mean struggling to make your mortgage repayments, you should strongly reconsider, to avoid your property being repossessed.

 Considering Your Existing Debts

-It may be better to use your money to consolidate and pay off existing debts rather than using that money to pay off your mortgage, which will also go some way in helping to improve your credit score.
-Mortgages will typically come with significantly lower interest rates compared to debts racked up from the likes of credit cards and other unsecured loans.
+It may be better to use your money to consolidate and pay off existing debts rather than using that money to pay off your mortgage.
+This can go some way in helping to improve your credit score.
+Mortgages will typically come with lower interest rates compared to debts from the likes of credit cards and unsecured loans.